Im-Rises/particle-simulator-webgl/README.md

 ## Description

-This is a particle simulator written in C++ and compiled to WebAssembly using Emscripten.
+This is a particle simulator written in C++ and compiled to WebGL using Emscripten.
 It is a port of my particle simulator written in C++ and OpenGL which can be found [here](https://github.com/Im-Rises/ParticleSimulator).

 You can find the build of the project [here](https://im-rises.github.io/particle-simulator-webgl/).